Jo-Mathew/BlogWebsite-JoDaily/README.md

 # BlogWebsite-JoDaily
-Welcome to my very first repository that i created on github
+Welcome to my very first repository on Github
 <br>
 This is a single page website created using HTML and CSS